nielsbuus/python-simpledb/readme.md

 - Clean simple API
 - Creates folders and JSON files automatically
 - Persisted data is human readable (it's just JSON)
+- Data is kept in memory for reads, so it's (fairly) fast to query (in small quantities).

 ### Cons
 - Very basic feature set